-It’s a custom for some time now that every television station, around Easter (and Christmas) broadcasts religious film, especially the ones regarding Jesus.
+It’s a custom for some time now that every television station, around Easter (and Christmas), to broadcasts religious film, especially the ones regarding Jesus.

-Since 2004, not many television stations had the courage to broadcast Mel Gibson’s masterpiece.
+Since 2004, not many of them had the courage to broadcast Mel Gibson’s masterpiece.
 It’s violent, it’s real, and yes, The Passion Of The Christ it’s full of spirituality.

 Maybe because of all of the reasons above, or just one.
 No matter what your beliefs are, you can still watch it as a movie.
-It makes an impact on everyone, like this gentleman who bought 6000 tickets for this movie.
+It makes an impact on everyone, like this gentleman who bought 6000 tickets for the cinema play.

 Besides the spiritual part, it shows how we are, us, human beings.
 You may think oh wait, that was 2000 years ago.
 Yes, it was.

-It’s funny how you see some documentary on tv about an isolated tribe somewhere in the jungle that never had outside interactions and sense on how they react to the new.
+It’s funny how you see some documentary on tv about an isolated tribe somewhere in the jungle that never had any interactions with the outside (us?) and sense on how they react to the new.

 How they raise their children and how they live peacefully.